Skip to main content

 Responsibilities:

-Farber is responsible for reviewing this Policy annually and recommending amendments to ensure on-going compliance with regulated accessibility standards and legislated obligations.
-Farber will provide advice and direction on the implementation of this Policy.
+Farber is responsible for reviewing this policy annually and recommending amendments to ensure ongoing compliance with regulated accessibility standards and legislated obligations.
+Farber will provide advice and direction on the implementation of this policy.

-Supervisors and managers will ensure that they and their employees are familiar with this Policy.
+Supervisors and managers will ensure that they and their employees are familiar with this policy.

 Monitoring and Contraventions:

 Supervisors and managers will monitor current practices to ensure compliance.
-Failure to comply with this Policy may result in disciplinary action, up to and including dismissal.
+Failure to comply with this policy may result in disciplinary action, up to and including dismissal.

 Employment:

-The Organization is committed to being an employer of choice in Ontario by creating a workplace that prevents and removes barriers to accessibility.
+Farber is committed to being an employer of choice in Ontario by creating a workplace that prevents and removes barriers to accessibility.

 Human Resources Contact: